beemarie/knative-lab/workshop/exercise-5/README.md

     kubectl apply --filename service-account.yaml
     ```

 Congratulations!
 You've set up some required credentials that the Knative build process will use to have access to push to your container registry.
-In the next exercise, you will deploy the app.
-The goal of this exercise was to set up some required credentials for later in this lab.
+In the next exercise, you will build the container, push it to your container registry, and then deploy the app to knative.
+The goal of this exercise was to set up some required credentials for that flow.

 Continue on to [exercise 6](../exercise-6/README.md).